Omni La Costa Resort & Spa: Professional golf

-La Costa served as a home to two notable PGA Tour events.
-For thirty years, the resort hosted the Mercedes Championships (originally called the Tournament of Champions), from 1969 to 1998.
-That event left for Maui, Hawaii, when La Costa was selected to host the inaugural WGC-Accenture Match Play Championship in 1999.
+The resort served as a home to two notable PGA Tour events.
+For 30 years, the resort hosted the Mercedes Championships (originally called the Tournament of Champions), from 1969 to 1998.
+That event left for Maui, Hawaii, when the resort was selected to host the inaugural WGC-Accenture Match Play Championship in 1999.
 It hosted that event for seven of eight years (the 2001 event was played in Australia), until it moved to Arizona in 2007.
 In 2010 and 2012, the resort hosted the Kia Classic, an LPGA tour event with an estimated attendance of 43,000 in 2010.